evgomes/jwt-api/README.md

 There are two API endpoints that you can test:

- - `http://localhost:5000/api/protectedforcommonusers`: users of all roles can access this endpoint, since they specify a valid access token;
+ - `http://localhost:5000/api/protectedforcommonusers`: users of all roles can access this endpoint if a valid access token is specified;
  - `http://localhost:5000/api/protectedforadministrators`: only admin users can access this endpoint.

-With a valid access token in hands, make a GET request to one of the endpoints showed above adding the following header to your request:
+With a valid access token in hands, do a GET request to one of the endpoints showed above adding the following header to your request:

 `Authorization: Bearer your_valid_access_token_here`

-If you get a token as a common user (that is in the `Common` role) and make a request to the endpoint for all users, you will get a response as follows:
+If you get a token as a common user (a user that has the `Common` role) and make a request to the endpoint for all users, you will get a response as follows:

 ![Common user](https://raw.githubusercontent.com/evgomes/jwt-api/master/images/getting-protected-data.png)